janet-lang/janet/README.md

-Janet can be hacked on with pretty much any environment you like, but for IDE lovers, [Gnome Builder](https://wiki.gnome.org/Apps/Builder) is probably the best option, as it has excellent meson integration.
+Janet can be hacked on with pretty much any environment you like, but for IDE lovers, [Gnome Builder](https://wiki.gnome.org/Apps/Builder) is probably the best option, as it has excellent Meson integration.
 It also offers code completion for Janet's C API right out of the box, which is very useful for exploring.
-VSCode, Vim, Emacs, and Atom will have syntax packages for the Janet language, though.
+VSCode, Vim, Emacs, and Atom each have syntax packages for the Janet language, though.

 ## Installation